pustotnik/zenmake/docs/buildconf.rst

     :version: The version of the project.
 It's empty by default.
               It's used as default value for ``ver-num`` field if not empty.
     :root: A path to the root of the project.
 It's ``.`` by default and in most cases it shouldn't be changed.
-Path can be absolute or relative to directory where buildconf file is located.
+The path can be absolute or relative to directory where buildconf file is located.

 features